 7 Wine Accessories Sommeliers Can’t Live Without

-When it comes to outfitting your new wine hobby, a lot can be learned by following in the footsteps of the experts.
-Wine professionals and sommeliers use some of the best equipment and handiest wine accessories on the market, and you may be surprised to find that high prices and posh products don’t matter half as much as practicality.
+A lot can be learned by following the experts’ footsteps when it comes to outfitting your new wine hobby.
+Wine professionals and sommeliers use some of the best equipment and handiest wine accessories on the market.
+You may be surprised to find that high prices and posh products don’t matter half as much as practicality.

 Contrary to popular opinion, wine experts are not snobs, but they are pragmatic: they need efficient tools to deliver impeccable wine service and to give every customer – and bottle – the quality attention they deserve.